openssl/openssl/doc/designs/quic-design/quic-fault-injector.md

 structure and return it in `*hdrout` and a new set of iovecs to be stored in `*iovecout`.
 The number of iovecs need not be the same as the input.
 The number of iovecs in the output array is stored in `*numout`.
-Optionally the callback can choose to not mutate by simply setting `*hdrout = hdrin` and `*iovecout = iovecin`, or by creating a new iovecs/headers with a copy of the data in it.
+Optionally the callback can choose to not mutate by simply creating new iovecs/headers with a copy of the data in it.
 A return value of 1 indicates that the callback completed successfully.
 A return value of 0 indicates a fatal error.